Does your credit score affect your car insurance rate?

 Credit scores vs. credit-based insurance scores

 Credit scores, or FICO scores, are based on information from your credit report and are used by lending institutions to determine how likely it is that you'll repay a loan on time.
-Credit scores determine interest rates and loan qualifications.
+Credit scores are used in the determination of interest rates and loan qualifications.

 How credit-based insurance scores work